 Both ISO and ODI have a stake in ensuring that NIST’s data sets are well described, discoverable, and preserved.
 This common interest forms the basis of a growing, productive partnership between the two organizations.

-Lab Liaisons as Strategic Research Partners
+Lab Liaison Program

 Librarians in ISO are assigned to NIST Labs and Programs to serve as a single point of contact with ISO.
 Each librarian, acting as a lab liaison, establishes and maintains close working relationships with managers and scientists in their assigned organization.
 This enables them to deliver targeted, customized services that includes assessing the impact of the lab’s work, providing guidance on the best methods for digitizing and preserving research support materials, compiling and analyzing industry data, and conducting bibliometric studies of NIST papers.